 Through the analysis of satellite imagery it is clear that its destruction coincided with the capture of the city by Turkey and its allies.
 While it’s unclear what was used to destroy this building, lack of scorch marks and lack of disruption to the nearby foliage points to the demolition having been conducted by construction vehicles.

-Via extensive investigation of open sources, it becomes evident that extensive damage has been inflicted on many heritage sites within the Afrin district of Aleppo.
+Via investigation of openly available material, it becomes evident that extensive damage has been inflicted on many heritage sites within the Afrin district of Aleppo.
 In particular, this has affected shrines traditionally used by the region’s heterodox religious populations.